cubing/create-cubing-app/README.md

 The site will be built to the `dist/web` folder, ready to place onto any static web server.

 (Note: the output uses module scripts, which means you can't just open the output HTML files directly in the browser.
 You have to use a web server.
-Something like `python3 -m http.server -d dist/web` might help if you just need to test the output locally.)
+If you want to test the output of `npm run build` locally on your computer, you can run: `npx http-server ./dist/web`)

 ## Getting the latest version of `cubing.js`